| CUSTOM WORK GALLERY - PROCLUS BOARD | ||

-As many of you know, my career in the paintball industry begun as a business installing boards in markers they weren't designed for.
-At the time there was a great board called the Morlock which was a very well-designed multi-purpose controller that could be installed in virtually any marker.
-After that came the Mini-Morlock boards which were even better but smaller.
-These boards made great additions to markers from around the turn of the century, such as Impulses and Shocker Sports, which had low to no aftermarket board support.
+As the story goes, my career in the paintball industry begun as a small business installing custom boards in markers.
+At the time there was a great and powerful Morlock board which was a very well-designed multi-purpose controller that could be installed in virtually any marker.
+After that came the Mini-Morlock boards which were even better, with smaller physical size.
+These boards made great additions to electronic markers from between 1995-2003, since they had virtually no aftermarket support.

 There was a catch with these boards, though.
-They were initially well designed, but after using them for a few years it became apparent that they could be a lot better in terms of the hardware.
+They were initially well designed, but after using them for a few years it became apparent that some hardware improvements could be made to their design.
 One limitation was the single LED used for all operation and programming.
 Another limitation was the existing multi-purpose boards had one huge connector leading to the marker's components.
-The problem with this large connector was that it lead to components on both the frame and body, so even when the frame was removd it would still be tied to the body via the wire harness.
-This meant you were FORCED to splice a second connector into the wire harness someplace, which made no sense considering all markers could take advantage of a broken-up wire harness attached to the board, instead of one huge harness.
+The problem was that the single connector attached to components on both the frame and body, so the frame/body would still be tied together during disassembly.
+This meant you were forced to add a secondary connector into the wire harness to facilitate disassembly.

 After toying around with all these ideas, and after the success I was having with my prototype Shocker/Nerve Euclid board, I decided to design the hardware around a multi-purpose board of my own.
-I will ruin the surprise for you by saying I never mass produced this board nor do I have any plans in doing so.
-However, having said that, let me also say that to this day I believe my Proclus board would be the one ideal board in terms of hardware design.
-All other multi-purpose boards out there still fall victim to the same problems. oh well.
+I will ruin the surprise for you by mentioning I never mass produced this board nor do I have any plans in doing so.
+I don't have the resources to get my own boards produced.
+However, let me also say that to this day I believe my Proclus board would be the one ideal board in terms of hardware design.
+All other multi-purpose boards out there still fall victim to the same problems!

 I had a few requirements for the board to even be worthy.

-· Ability to control up to two solenoids independantly.
+· Ability to control one or two solenoids independantly.

 · Separate connectors for the battery, trigger, solenoids, and eyes.